 Eczema or dermatitis, commonly known as a skin rash, is a generic term for a group of medical conditions that cause the skin to become inflamed, irritated, and/or itchy with patches of dry, red, severely blistered or cracked skin that may have scales or crust.
 Rashes are extremely common among infants in their first year as well as young children and teenagers.

-Some rashes could be allergic in nature while others could be genetic or autoimmune disorders.
+Some rashes could be allergic in nature, while others could be genetic or autoimmune disorders.

 Eczema can cause severe physical discomfort and can evolve into complicated skin infections if not treated properly.
 We diagnose the specific type of rash your child based on symptoms and your history and determine the appropriate treatment routine.